 A harrowing incident that occurred recently shed light on some of the challenges older drivers may face, as well as the potential dangers to others.
 KOMU News reported that last September, an elderly man drove the wrong way down Highway 63 in Boone County.
 Other drivers had to quickly move out of the way as the man sped down the road, with one other car losing control and ending up in the median before authorities caught up to the older driver.
 Fortunately, nobody was injured, but the situation could have easily turned tragic.

 When another driver causes an accident that results in injuries or death, those involved may be able to seek compensation.
 Older drivers have just as much responsibility to be safe on the roads as everyone else.
 If they are determined to be negligent in a crash, they may be held liable for damages.
-An experienced personal injury attorney should be able to answer victims’ questions and advise them on whether they have a case.
+An experienced personal injury lawyer should be able to answer victims’ questions and advise them on whether they have a case.